 CARP members worry about outliving their savings due to mandatory RRIF withdrawals

-CARP calls for mandatory RRIF withdrawals to be waived for 2020
+CARP calls for mandatory RRIF withdrawals to be waived

 COVID-19 has brought fears around financial security to the forefront of CARP Members’ minds.
 Seniors who have RRIFs are concerned about their retirement savings caused by declining markets and projected losses for an extended and unpredictable period of time.
 This issue is compounded by the fact that seniors are living longer than ever before, and many depend on their RRIF to provide sustained income throughout their later years.

-CARP implores the federal government to temporarily suspend mandatory RRIF withdrawals to protect the financial security of our seniors.
+CARP implores the federal government to suspend mandatory RRIF withdrawals to protect the financial security of our seniors.

 More than 3 in 4 of our members support this change—it has never been more necessary than it is now.